yukikitayama/machine-learning/pandas/note_data_analysis_with_pandas.md

 - `pd.read_csv("employees.csv", parse_dates=["Start Date"], date_format="%m/%d/%Y")`
 - `df[df["col1"] == "value"]` returns a new dataframe.
 - `df["datetime_col"].dt.time` returns a Series of `datetime.time`.
+- Filter with multiple conditions is better to assign each filter boolean series to a variable to easier to read code.